Sunny Beach: Transport

 The airports serving Sunny Beach are Burgas Airport and Varna Airport.
 Sunny Beach has established itself as one of the largest socio-economic centers in Eastern Bulgaria.
 The resort is connected with the cities of Varna, Burgas, and Sofia through numerous bus lines.

 Attractions

 Attractions for tourists include the beach, water sports, and the nearby historic site of Nessebar.
 There are two water parks near the resort and third to be built soon near the exit to Kosharitca.

 The Decade of Symphonic Music, part of the International Folklore Festival, fashion shows, and various beach competitions are held in Sunny Beach.
 The Golden Orpheus song contest was held here until 1999.

 Climate

-Sunny Beach has a humid subtropical climate (Köppen climate classification Cfa; Trewartha climate classification Cf).
+Sunny Beach has a Hot-summer Mediterranean climate (Köppen climate classification Csa; Trewartha climate classification Cs).
 Average annual temperatures is around 14 °C. During the summer the sea temperatures stay around 26 °C. Winters are cool, windy and have moderate rainfall.